sighupio/fury-kubernetes-networking/examples/globalnetworkpolicies/README.md

         namespaceSelector: 'tenant == "sighup"'
 ```

 This policy enables traffic between all the namespaces with the label `tenant=sighup`.
-So if we have more than one namespaces that need to talk
+So if we have more than one
-is sufficient to set the correct label, and the traffic will be allowed.
+namespaces that need to talk is sufficient to set the correct label, and the traffic will be allowed.

 ## Caveats - No, really, you MUST read this

-In this section, you'll find all the relevant informations to enable additional behavior using network policies.
+In this section, you'll find all the relevant information to enable additional behavior using network policies.

 ### 500. Control plane traffic